pmolfese/sumaru/README.md

 crate so future renderers, GUI experiments, batch tools, and tests can share the same data model.

-See `docs/ROADMAP.md` for the staged build plan.
+See `docs/ROADMAP.md` for the active to-do plan and `docs/COMPLETED.md` for the completed-work ledger.

 ## Project File Guide